Skip to contents

 If the project already exists, it is loaded.
 Otherwise, a new project is created, including all required queries.

-Once a variable is identified as required, gcamreport systematically computes it by following a structured workflow:
+Once all the required variables (desired and dependent) are identified, gcamreport systematically computes them one-by-one by following a structured workflow:

-• Function Trigger - The package determines which function to use based on the previous point.
+• Step 1: Function Trigger - The package determines which function to use based on the Fun column in gcamreport/inst/extdata/mappings/GCAMversion/variables_functions_mapping.csv.
 All functions are defined in gcamreport/R/functions.R.

-• Query Verification – Before proceeding, the function ensures that all required queries for computation are present.
+• Step 2: Query Verification – Before proceeding, the function ensures that all required queries for computation are present.
 If any are missing, the process halts.

-• Query Loading and Validation – The function loads the necessary queries (if needed) and checks for infinite values.
+• Step 3: Query Loading and Validation – The function loads the necessary queries (if needed) and checks for infinite values.
 If any are detected, a warning message is displayed.

-• Loading Mapping Files – The package retrieves mapping files stored in gcamreport/inst/extdata/mappings/GCAMversion/.
+• Step 4: Loading Mapping Files – The package retrieves mapping files stored in gcamreport/inst/extdata/mappings/GCAMversion/.
 During this step:

 • Items categorized as NoReported are removed.